Department of Education (Philippines): American period

+World War II

 During World War II, the department was reorganized once again through the Japanese's Military Order No. 2 in February 1942, splitting the department into the Ministry of Education and the Ministry of Health, Labor and Public Instruction.
 Under the Japanese, the teaching of Tagalog, Philippine history, and character education was given priority.
 Love for work and the dignity of labor were also emphasized.

 In October 1944, months after President Manuel L. Quezon's death, the department was renamed as the Department of Public Instruction and Information, with Carlos P. Romulo at the helm.
 Upon the return and resumption of the Commonwealth Government in February 1945, its name was changed to the Department of Instruction.

 In 1947, by virtue of Executive Order No. 94 by President Manuel Roxas, the department was reorganized to the Department of Education.
 During this period, the regulation and supervision of public and private schools belonged to the Bureau of Public and Private Schools.